mc506lw/mistdocs-vitepress/en-US/docs/start/rule.md

 >
 > ——Han Feizi

-To maintain the harmony and order of the Lan·Domain Minecraft Server, the following game rules are hereby established.
+To maintain the harmony and order of the MistMC, the following game rules are hereby established.
 Please read them carefully and follow them.

 ## Respect Community Members